emqx/emqx-plugin-template/README.md

 emqx-plugin-template
 ====================

 This is a template plugin for the EMQ X broker.

-TODO: Add a plugin development guide ...
+And you can see [Plugin Development Guide](https://developer.emqx.io/docs/emq/v3/en/plugins.html#plugin-development-guide) to learning how to use it.

 Plugin Config
 -------------